CorentinLabelle/Brainstorm-Tool/README.md

 ## Utility_Pipeline

 This script contains all the process needed to run the basic operations for the Analysis Tool.
-Input: Structure

-Functions:
+It takes as input (1) a MatLab structure with the processes to apply.

+Functions available:
 - Import Anatomy
 - Review Raw Files
 - Convert to BIDS